What is Coolsculpting®?

 How is the Coolsculpting® procedure performed?

-After a detailed consultation and physical assessment of the problem areas (e.g. double chin, love handles, muffin tops, etc.) by Dr Ngiam, a customized treatment plan is discussed with the patient.
+After a detailed consultation and physical assessment of the problem areas (e.g. double chin, love handles, muffin tops, etc.) by our aesthetic doctor– Dr Ngiam, a customized treatment plan is discussed with the patient.
 Written consent and clinical photos are obtained prior to procedure commencement.
 On the day of the Coolsculpting® procedure, markings are done to guide the treatment.
 Gel pads and applicators are applied and the procedure starts.
 After the end of the treatment cycles, a gentle massage is performed to soothe the treated areas.

 Is there any downtime after the procedure?